MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/cordova/auth.md

 * Run the app using `cordova run android`
 * Verify that an unhandled exception with a status code of 401 (Unauthorized) is raised after the app starts.

-This exception happens because the app attempts to access the back end as an unauthenticated user, but the *TodoItem* table now requires authentication.
+This exception happens because the app attempts to access the back end as an anonymous user, but the *TodoItem* table now requires authentication.

 ## Add authentication to the app

-To add authentication via the built-in provider, you must do the following:
+To add authentication via the built-in provider, you must:

 * Add the authentication provider to the list of known good sources.
 * Call the authentication provider prior to accessing data.